 - Bulgarian split squats

 Most isolation workouts are done without equipment as they’re just warm ups.
-They are great on their own as they’ll also work on other muscles so try to balance your workouts so that you improve your medius, maximus and minimus over your quads and hamstrings.
+They are great on their own as they’ll also work on other muscles so try to balance your workouts so that you improve your medius, Maximus and minimus over your quads and hamstrings.
+Try using resistant bands during warm ups for an extra push.

 Isolation exercises should be included in every workout for a quicker result typically at the start of a workout and used as an activator.